-However, since last year, I've been almost weekly - initially for lockdown walks (these were the exciting days went we went a little further afield than our road and surrounding area!) and then later for those first few nerve-wracking outings when our daughter was born.
+However, since last year, I've been almost weekly - initially for lockdown walks (these were the exciting days when we went a little further afield than our road and surrounding area!) and then later for those first few nerve-wracking outings when our daughter was born.
 Now it's one of my favourite places nearby to visit for a stroll, to meet other mums (when this has been allowed under the current restrictions) and often enjoy a little treat from the terraced cafe.

 With so many different areas to explore and masses of history, here are some of the many reasons I love this gorgeous Victorian park...